kcraig34/docs/docs/development/install-oracle-java-on-ubuntu-16-04.md

         sudo apt-get install oracle-java8-installer

-    This package will run an installer for The Oracle JDK 8, which is the current stable release.
+    This package will run an installer for The Oracle JDK 8, which at the time of writing this guide is the current stable release.
 You may also replace `java8` in the package name with `java7` or `java9` to install different versions, although these releases are not recommended for development.

 5. Verify that Java and the Java compiler have been properly installed: